x

 Lao Food Recommendations

 Above all, enjoy your food.
 People are very generous about sharing their meals and their laughter.
 Food is life here in Laos.
 If you would like to learn more about the role food plays in Lao culture, there is no better way than jumping right in – fingers first!
 Start with a brief introduction to Lao cuisine, before trying some of our recommended foodie experiences in Laos.
-If you are looking for a detailed insight into some favourite Lao dishes, then we highly recommend this post from A Life Without Borders.

 Looking for more reasons to visit Laos?
 Check out what the world is saying about why you should visit Laos now.